godekmit/100-days-of-code/log.md

 **Thoughts**: I think that I made some steps in the right direction, and I think that I can reach 100 days.

 **Link to work**: w3resource.com,

+### Day 4: January 24, 2022

+**Today's Progress**: w3resource list problems, today I had a busy schedule so I was only to work for about 40 minutes.
+I wish I spent time over the weekend coding.

+**Thoughts**: I think I need to try harder to keeping a strict schedule, because I skipped 4 days of programming.

+**Link to work**: w3resource.com